 Figure 7.
 Graph showing that the particle contains a significant enhancement of Nd-L and Pr-L compared with the average material

-As shown in the Figure 8, a cumulative linear composition profile was generated around particle 2, showing elemental distributions that are normal to the Nd-L interface.
+As shown in Figure 8, a cumulative linear composition profile was generated around particle 2, showing elemental distributions that are normal to the Nd-L interface.
 The Fe-K contribution was observed to decrease while the Nd-L and Pr-L contributions were found to increase within the particle.

 By contrast, it is also possible to define a sub-volume within the data set.
 Figure 9 shows the selection and orientation of a cylindrical volume.
-A 1D composition profile as shown in the Figure 10 is derived from the slices within this shape to create a profile across the major particle in the analysis.
+A 1D composition profile as shown in Figure 10 is derived from the slices within this shape to create a profile across the major particle in the analysis.
 The same elements are segregated as before, and sharpness of the interface between the matrix and the particle was observed.

 Figure 8.
 Cumulative proxigram created around particle 2

 Figure 9.
 Cylindrical volume of a defined sub-volume within the data set

 Figure 10.
 1D composition profile derived from slices

 Recent advancements in the quality and speed of EDS hardware has paved the way for 3D analysis of material, providing insights on microstructures and material properties.
 TEAM™ 3D IQ enables complete quantification of 3D renderings adding another dimension to the existing knowledge on material properties.